Prime Minister (Temporary Replacement) Bill

 Groups Affected

-- The UK Government: The bill ensures the continuity of government function in the event of the Prime Minister's incapacitation.
+- The UK Government: The bill ensures the continuity of government in the event of the Prime Minister's incapacitation.

 Powered by nyModel